Egg-cellent, Indoor Gardening!

 Egg shells have lots of minerals that help plants grow, like calcium, nitrogen and phosphoric acid.
 Adding an egg to your soil will make your plants very happy.
+Plus, you won't be needing any plastic gardening containers.

 - Egg carton